Franchises & Immigration Visas: What You Need to Know

 Contingencies

-When drafting legal documents, like a franchise agreement, it’s common to include language regarding the approval of the visa application.
+When drafting legal documents, like a franchise agreement, it is common to include language regarding the approval of the visa application.
 For example, you may want to make the franchise sale dependent on the condition that the franchisee does, in fact, receive the immigration visa.
 Due to the complexity of the legal documents, it’s advised to work with an experienced franchise attorney when drafting franchise documents.

 A Long Time!

 There can be a long time between the investment and the visa, and in some cases, it can take up to 6 months.
 Everyone should be well aware of the fact that generating income once the franchise agreement has been signed and investment has been paid – might take a little while.
-And if you’re visa is denied, you’ll need to modify your application and resubmit for approval a second time, delaying the process even further.
+And if your visa is denied, you’ll need to modify your application and resubmit for approval a second time, delaying the process even further.

 Work with an Experienced Franchise Lawyer